Content Manifested by Intent-sive Nature by Brand Shamans.

 Would I buy the Mind vs Might Duel Decks?
 Personally, I would look to acquire the alternate art single cards as singles.
 I'm not sure that the $25 MSRP is worth it.
 Granted, you can usually find these Duel Decks for $20 at big box stores and online.
 Even the decent Nissa vs Ob Nixilis Duel Decks, which contains two very good planeswalkers, can be had for $15!
 The Blessed vs Cursed Duel Decks have two extremely good cards, and can be had under $20 as well.

-If you manage to get ahold of the Mind VS Might Duel Decks at a price point around $15, then you actually make out with Beacon of Tomorrows, Coat of Arms, two really nice looking foil promo Legendary Creatures, three copies of Rift Bolt, and a copy of Desperate Ritual.
+If you manage to get ahold of the Mind VS Might Duel Decks at a price point around $15, then you actually make out with Beacon of Tomorrows, Coat of Arms, two really nice looking foil promo Legendary Creatures, three copies of Rift Bolt, and a copy of Desperate Ritual, plus some semi-valuable collection filler.
 The rest is a bunch of essentially free cards.

-You can also find a copy of Mind vs Might significantly under $20 on TCGPlayer.
+You can also find a copy of Mind vs Might for between $15-20 on TCGPlayer.